ehmicky/log-process-errors/README.md

 The `exitOn` option specifies which event should trigger `process.exit(1)`:

 - the default value is `['uncaughtException']`.
 This is the default behavior of Node.js.
+Recommended by the
-It's also recommended by the [official documentation](https://nodejs.org/api/process.html#process_warning_using_uncaughtexception_correctly).
+  [official documentation](https://nodejs.org/api/process.html#process_warning_using_uncaughtexception_correctly).
 - we recommend using `['uncaughtException', 'unhandledRejection']` instead since this will be the [future default behavior of Node.js](https://nodejs.org/dist/latest-v8.x/docs/api/deprecations.html#deprecations_dep0018_unhandled_promise_rejections).
 - to prevent any `process.exit(1)`, use `[]`.
-This is recommended if your process is long-running and does not automatically restart on exit.
+Recommended if your process is long-running and does not automatically restart on exit.

 `process.exit(1)` will only be fired after successfully logging the event.